-Project Activity Recommended Metric Additional Guidance Project Footprint Acreage of project Enter the total number of acres impacted by one footprint or more project conservation activities.
+Project Activity Recommended Metric Additional Guidance Project Footprint Acreage of project footprint Enter the total number of acres impacted by one or more project conservation activities.
 Only count an acre once, even if multiple activities or treatments will occur on that acre during the project.
-Improved Acres under improved Applies to any practice that improves the function management management of existing habitat practices BMP development - # BMP Enter the number of Best Management Practice BMP recommendations (BMP) recommendations developed for recommendation developed private landowners through technical s developed assistance Conservation # acres protected under Enter the number of acres protected under long easements easement term easement (permanent or >30 yrs.)

-Land Acquisition # Acres acquired in fee Enter the total number of acres acquired in fee title Wetland Restoration # Acres Restored In the notes section of this metric please indicate what species is benefitting and the dominant habitat type being restored Land Restoration Acres Restored In the notes section of this metric please indicate what species is benefitting and the dominant habitat type being restored Outreach, Education, Technical Assistance # people targeted # private landowners targeted by outreach, training, or technical assistance activities Outreach, Education, Technical Assistance # people reached # private landowners reached by outreach, training, or technical assistance activities Tool development for decision- making # tools/ techniques implemented Enter the # of innovative tools, techniques, methods implemented
+Improved management practices Acres under improved management Applies to any practice that improves the function of existing habitat Conservation easements # acres protected under easement Enter the number of acres protected under long term easement (permanent or >30 yrs.)
+Land Acquisition # Acres acquired in fee Enter the total number of acres acquired in fee title Wetland Restoration # Acres Restored In the notes section of this metric please indicate what species is benefitting and the dominant habitat type being restored Land Restoration Acres Restored In the notes section of this metric please indicate what species is benefitting and the dominant habitat type being restored Research # studies used to inform mgmt Enter the number of studies completed whose findings are used to adapt management/ inform mgmt decisions Monitoring # of populations monitored Enter the # of populations monitored Monitoring # sites being monitored Enter the # sites being monitored